 16. He Lies Often

 In a healthy relationship, both partners feel safe to be transparent with one another.
-Lying can be a sign of control because it means that he doesn’t respect you enough to tell you the truth.
-For instance, he may lie about his faithfulness or finances- all to keep you off the radar about what’s really going on.
+Lying can signify control because he doesn’t respect you enough to tell you the truth.
+For instance, your partner may lie about cheating or finances to keep you off the radar about what’s going on.
 Even if you know he’s lying, he may still deny your claims or accuse you of being the controlling one.

 17. He’s Rude to Your Loved Ones

 Some people like to present themselves as perfect, upstanding citizens to the outside world.
 Others aren’t nearly as emotionally involved.
 It’s not uncommon for certain controlling husbands to show their true colors around other people.
-If this is the case for you, it may be incredibly embarrassing or shameful.
+It may be incredibly embarrassing or shameful if this is the case for you.
 Your loved ones may say something to you, but you might respond by defending or downplaying his behavior.

 18. He Controls Your Appearance

-In a healthy relationship, partners respect one another’s autonomy, particularly when it comes to how they look or dress.
+In a healthy relationship, partners respect one another’s autonomy, particularly regarding how they look or dress.
 But a controlling husband may think he “owns” your body, meaning he may try to force you to wear (or not wear) certain things.
 He might also forbid you from cutting your hair or wearing makeup.
 These behaviors often manifest from the fear of being desirable to other men.

 19. He Tells You How to Feel